steveh250/MAF/README.md

  - [ ] Pass files in as parameters.

 ### Phase 2 - Enhancements
- - Try larger Qwen models (qwen3:14b is also 4bit quantized,Q4_K_M, it should be able to be run in about 8GB with about 22GB needed for any decent context window size, qwen3:30b may be a bit too large with any large enough context window).
+ - Try larger Qwen models (qwen3:14b is also 4bit quantized,Q4_K_M, it should be able to be run in about 8GB with about 22GB needed for any decent context window size, qwen3:30b may be a bit too large with any large enough context window, although I suspect we will get a better quality RFP respnse from this larger model).
  - Add conversational, multi-turn (this doesn't quite fit the factory model but would be fun - would be more suited to an interactive solution).
  - Automate: Develop cron shell script to monitor folder for PDF's, process the PDF and generate response.
  - Add email support to send out the responses by email.